k3jph/corona/_posts/2015-12-08-gun-violence-expensive-internalize-costs.md

 Of course, this is hardly an original idea.

 {% include youtube.html id="OuX-nFmL0II" %}

+[^lower]: This has the effect of lowering the estimated tax.

 _Image by [U.S. Army Environmental Command / Flickr](https://www.flickr.com/photos/armyenvironmental/3552296540)._